-Two miles further, the road crosses Deep Creek and you begin seeing fir trees.
-The road drops down a steep grade to Big Sandstone Creek (a few cottonwoods here) and then gradually climbs back up again to Little Sandstone Creek (nice drive here).
+Two miles further, the road crosses Deep Creek to a junction.
+Here you can take the Jack Creek Road (NF-830) west to Saratoga or Riverside.
+The main road drops down a steep grade to Big Sandstone Creek (a few cottonwoods here) and then gradually climbs back up again to Little Sandstone Creek (nice drive here).

 After crossing the Little Sandstone Creek, the road travels through a small park and you can now see Singer Peak to the northeast (beautiful drive here).
 About one mile further, you pass through Aspen Alley (fantastic drive here) to a junction with W-70 at mile #33.
 Here NF-801 ends and you can take W-70 east over to Encampment (see page 51).

 Turn west on W-70 toward Baggs.
 At mile #32 you pass by the Battle Creek Campground to a terrific scenic overlook at mile #31.
 To the south is Columbus Peak (large and domed), southwest is Battle Mountain, and to the far southwest is Hahns Peak .
 From this overlook, you continue west through the mixed forest for about four miles and then southwest past the Savery Stock Driveway (mile #27).

 As the road heads toward Battle Mountain, you can see Squaw Mountain between Columbus Mountain and Battle Mountain, and in the foreground east of Squaw Mountain is Flattop.
 Further to the southeast is the broad topped Saddle Mountain and behind it to the east is Hahns Peak.
 Below Saddle Mountain is the rock capped Sheep Mountain and to the east of it is Three Forks Mountain.
 (Nice view.)